nanofuzz/nanofuzz-study/Tutorials/tutorial-autotest.md

 The test results are shown below and are organized according to which tests passed and which ones failed.

+> **Tip**: If only the "Passed" tab is shown, then no tests failed.

 Review the results.
 Did any tests fail?
-How can you tell they failed?

 ## Exercise 2